About Tower Bridge

 The impetus to build Tower Bridge began gaining momentum in 1876, when it was decided that there was a need for a bridge to the east of London Bridge to accommodate the increasing commercial development in that part of the city.
 A competition was launched for the design of this new bridge, as a result of which city architect Horace Jones and engineer John Wolfe Barry were chosen to collaborate on the project.

-The walkways, much used by the population, were closed to the public from 1910 to 1982 as many ‘undesirables’ were using it.
-They were reopened in 1982 and now Tower Bridge offers a wonderful exhibition on its structure and engineering.
-It can even be hired for private functions.
+The walkways, much used by the population, were closed to the public from 1910-1982 as many ‘undesirables’ were using it.
+They were reopened in 1982, along with a permanent exhibition inside called The Tower Bridge Experience.